Updated 24 May 2025

 The app was made to work in a bookmarklet, and the popup would appear on the page upon clicking the bookmark.

-The original server will likely no longer be online, but both server and client have been open-sourced at github.com/Heliodex/eChat.
+The original server will no longer be online, but both server and client have been made open source at github.com/Heliodex/eChat.
+It was previously available at echat.cf.

 Screenshot of an eChat popup